Protect all your hard work and preserve chalkboard drawings to make them permanent!

 And that’s it!
 You’re done!

-What if you want part of your drawing protected and part of it erase-able?
+What if you want to learn how to preserve chalk art but still have and part of it erase-able?
 Draw the permanent part first, follow this method to protect it and then proceed to draw on the rest of the chalkboard like you usually would right on top of the hairspray!
 That part will still erase like normal!

 (A note, if anyone’s curious since we’re using a water-based hairspray, I tried wiping it off with a damp rag.
-With a bit of vigorous scrubbing, the drawing was fainter but it did not come off, so this method is not easily reversible.)
+With a bit of vigorous scrubbing, the drawing was fainter but it did not come off immediately, so this method is not easily reversible.)

 If you liked this, you may also like some of my other posts…